openearth/lisflood-fp-bmi/README.rst

 .. _BMI: https://bmi.readthedocs.io/en/latest/

+Note
-.. note:: The implementatoin of the BMI was done using version 1.0.
+    The implementatoin of the BMI was done using version 1.0.
 The current version of the BMI is however 2.0.
 As this major upgrade came with some changes in the code structure, the here available model is not compatible with BMI 2.0.

 Compilation and usage
 ---------------------